charlieboss7654/Echo-Kilo-Battery/README.md

 # EKS Battery System

 A simple, standalone battery removal system for FiveM.
-Players can remove and reinstall a vehicle�s battery using **ox_target** while the hood is open.
+Players can remove and reinstall a vehicle's battery using **ox_target** while the hood is open.
-If the battery is removed, the vehicle will not start until it�s reinstalled.
+If the battery is removed, the vehicle will not start until it's reinstalled.

 ## Features